im-prajwal/AHB2APB_Bridge/README.md

+# Design and Verification of AMBA based AHB2APB Bridge
 Description:

 Advanced Microcontroller Bus Architecture (AMBA) is a System-on-Chip (SoC) bus protocol defining a set of interconnect specifications that standardize on-chip communication.